vingrosso/keyRecoveryClassicMcEliece/README.md

 ## Example

     python full_attack.py 100 64 12 --accuracy 0.98
-In the example that means
+In the example:
 * m=12 means that computations take place in F_{2^{12}}
-* t=64 means that the LFSR considered are of length 2t=128 (or that the weight matrix has 128 lines)
+* t=64 means that the weight matrix has 128 lines
 * nb_test=100 means that we try to reconstruct 100 pairs \alpha,\beta
 * accuracy=0.98 means that the weight of each \alpha^i\beta (or each entry of the weight matrix) is altered as +-1 with probability 2%